You're Darn Tootin'

 You're Darn Tootin' is a silent short subject directed by E. Livingston Kennedy starring comedy duo Laurel and Hardy.
 It was released on April 21, 1928, by Metro-Goldwyn-Mayer.

 Plot

-Members of a municipal band, Stanley and Oliver seem to be always following someone else's lead, rather than that of the temperamental conductor.
-Soon they're out of a job, as well as their lodgings when the landlady finds out they've been fired.
-The boys try their luck at being street musicians, but the tiffs they get into with each other soon spread to passersby in general, until the street is filled with men pulling each other's pants off.
+Stan and Oliver, members of a municipal band, find themselves perpetually at odds with their conductor's direction, leading to their dismissal from both the band and their lodgings.
+In an attempt to earn a living, they resort to street performance as musicians.
+However, their discord spills over into their interactions with passersby, resulting in chaotic altercations that escalate into a broader conflict among the crowd, ultimately devolving into a chaotic scene where individuals engage in disruptive behavior, including the removal of each other's clothing.

 Cast

 Production notes

 You're Darn Tootin was filmed in January 1928.
 The title is an American idiomatic phrase akin to "You're darn right!"
 The film was originally released in the UK under its working title The Music Blasters.
 The film was directed by fellow film comedian Edgar Kennedy (billed as "E. Livingston Kennedy").

 Scenes from You're Darn Tootin were included in several silent film compilations of the 1960s produced by Robert Youngson.

 The film was shown on the BBC Four programme Paul Merton's Silent Clowns in full with an original, unique musical score.